The House of Normandy

 In 1047, he asserted his authority and crushed the rebels at Val-es-Dunes after which he began to restore order in his Dukedom.
 At Alencon, the burghers insulted his birth by hanging "hides for the tanner" over the walls.
 On taking the town he exacted a terrible revenge and had both their hands and feet amputated.
 One of life's great survivors, William finally emerged as undisputed Duke of Normandy.

-William matured into a tall, thick set man with dark hair, which receeded from his forehead early.
+William matured into a tall, thick set man with reddish hair, which receeded from his forehead early.
+According to measurements of his thigh bone, he stood about 5' 10" tall.
 His voice was rasping and guttural.
 William undoubtedly possessed considerable powers of leadership and courage.
 He was devout and inspired loyalty in his followers, but could also be ruthless and cruel.

 William of Malmesbury provides us with a detailed description of the king in his Historia Anglorum:-